From rocky mountain runs to muddy spring trails, we tested the best trail running shoes for every use and budget.

 Flip the shoe over and you see the rubber tread is dispersed under the ball of the foot and heel, with a rubberized foam spreading under the arch and midfoot.
 The 4mm lugs are tightly packed (when present) and occasionally keep muddy stowaways.
 But the tread is shallow and soft.

-And that’s why the Zinals are our choice for runs that start at the front door and loop the local trail.
-They feel smooth on the tarmac and are easy, fun shoes for days you struggle to fit it all in.
-If they had more traction, the Zinal would have been our choice for the best overall trail shoe for 2022.
+The Zinals are an easy choice for runs that start at the front door and loop the local trail.
+They run effortlessly, feel smooth on the tarmac, and are easy, fun shoes for days you struggle to fit it all in.
+If they had more traction, the Zinal may have been our choice for the best overall trail shoe for 2022.